My House Contains Asbestos: Now What?

 Many older houses incorporate construction materials that contain asbestos.
 Usually its presence is uncovered during closing, when the house undergoes numerous inspections.
 Asbestos removal then becomes part of purchase negotiations.
 For home buyers who skip inspection to keep upfront costs low, asbestos discovery can be quite scary.
-After all, they’ve just learned that their beautiful slice of American history is contaminated.
+After all, they’ve just learned that their beautiful new home is contaminated.

 Asbestos, which occurs naturally, is a silicate-based mineral that has fire-resistant properties; there are six different types of asbestos.
 Until the 1970s, asbestos fibers were woven into or used in the manufacture of floor tiles, fire-retardant clothing, fire blankets, roof shingles, pipe insulation, and many car parts, just to name a few items.
 Federal regulation sharply curtailed domestic use of asbestos after it was designated a carcinogen.
 The material’s microscopic fibers enter the body through inhalation and cause the deadly disease mesothelioma.

 Asbestos is typically uncovered in the basements and attics of older homes.
 You would probably not recognize it, however, by visual inspection alone.
 But if your house was built before the 1970s, the chances are likely that the vintage floor tile you want to replace or that weird-looking pink insulation around your furnace contains asbestos.

 Just because you have asbestos in your home doesn’t mean you are being exposed to it.
 If the asbestos-containing material is intact, untouched, and unreachable, it is unlikely to cause harm to you or your family.
 Leave it alone and it will leave you alone.
 If the material is cracked or crumbling, but still untouched and unreachable, it can be sealed off—encapsulated—and left alone.
 If, however, you discover asbestos during renovation, it’s time to stop work and immediately seek professional help.